 Hummingbirds are truly remarkable and fascinating creatures.
 A diverse family, hummingbirds include the world's smallest bird, the Bee Hummingbird of Cuba, and some of the strongest migrants.
-The Rufous Hummingbird, if based upon distance traveled in proportion to body size, undertakes the longest avian migration in the world.
+The Rufous Hummingbird undertakes the longest avian migration in the world, if based upon distance traveled in proportion to body size.
 To sustain their supercharged metabolisms, hummingbirds must eat once every 10 to 15 minutes and visit between 1,000 and 2,000 flowers per day.

-One goal of this community science program is to learn more about hummingbird feeding habits from a variety of nectar sources.
-From this, Audubon scientists can study how this reflects the changing climate’s impacts on hummingbirds and their habitats.
+One goal of Hummingbirds at Home was to learn more about hummingbird feeding habits from a variety of nectar sources.
+From this, Audubon scientists studied how this reflects the changing climate’s impacts on hummingbirds and their habitats.
 As plant bloom times change in response to climate change, do hummingbirds adapt to feed from other nectar plants?

 Interested in some of the initial findings?
 Here are some of the most commonly reported native plants through Hummingbirds at Home:

 Native in southwest, Pacific northwest, mountain west, southeast, east and mid-west sections of the U.S.